 Got a trade show or conference coming up?
 Whether it’s your first or five hundred and first, planning ahead and being prepared are key to getting the most of your experience.

-This is why the QBO Connector group held a webinar focused on those final details that go into preparing for a conference.
-In this case, the event is the 2019 QuickBooks Get Connected convention in Vancouver.
+This is why the QBO Connector group held a webinar focused on those final details that go into preparing for a conference or any business travel.
+In this case, the event was the QuickBooks Get Connected convention in Vancouver.

 Your schedule will be packed—but your carry-on shouldn’t be

 Everyone in the online discussion agreed—you want to plan to focus on your experience.
 For most one to three-day conferences, try to fit everything you need into a carry-on.